 - Need to be transported to the hospital if an emergency occurs: This is a big con because it can mean the difference between having potentially life-saving care when you need it.
 It can also negate some of the advantages of home birth, like saving money or staying away from germy hospitals.

-- Issues if your midwife is unable to handle complications in time: Your life or the life of your baby may be at risk, although most home births still have good outcomes.
+- Issues if your midwife is unable to handle complications in time: Choose a qualified professional to improve your chances of a good outcome.

 - Arranging newborn & postpartum care: You may need to handle details like arranging postpartum check-ups or filing your infant’s birth certificate on your own.
 These are some of the hassles you might not want to handle when you’re recovering from childbirth and wanting to bond with your new baby.
 It’s one advantage to using a hospital.